 When to go with the Capital One Savor card

-• If you regularly dine out, attend concerts, pay for many streaming platforms, or enjoy other ticketed events.
+- You regularly dine out, pay for streaming, or attend ticketed events.

 The Capital One Savor Cash Rewards Credit Card offers the most earning potential on food-related spending and Capital One-specific travel and entertainment purchases, with the potential for a much higher annual payout than the Quicksilver.
 I like to think of this card as my "treat yourself" card for when I don't want to bother to cook and/or want to do something fun, like go to the movies or a zoo.
 It also doubles as my regular grocery card, so I like it more than some of my other rewards cards with bonus categories that change or don't fit into my everyday spending (like the Chase Freedom Flex®).